 What Is a Submissive?

-A submissive has a naturally submissive personality and their submissive activities usually extend beyond the bedroom.
+A submissive has a naturally submissive personality, and their submissive activities usually extend beyond the bedroom.

-The main difference between a submissive and a bottom is that the submissive will do whatever their dominant tells them to in order to please them.
+The main difference between a submissive and a bottom is that the submissive will do whatever their dominant tells them in order to please them.

 This submissive nature extends beyond the bedroom and into their relationships.
 Their partner may make all of the household decisions by choosing the decor, managing their finances or in some cases even dictating what clothes the submissive should wear.

 A bottom is unlikely to put up with this and their relationships outside of the bedroom can be quite "normal" and are usually based on balance and equality.

 There's one more term that you should be aware of and that is slave.
 For serious players in the BDSM community, this means more than a derogatory name to use during verbal humiliation play.

 While a submissive will do what their dominant tells them, they do have limits, and these limits will be respected by their Master or Mistress.

 A slave has no limits and has given up all rights and control.
 A submissive might be against the idea of cuckolding, in which case their dominant will respect this and refrain from putting them in this position.